 Intermediate holding company

 A holding company can have any number of operating companies, a dedicated operating company for different lines of business for example.
 For example, you could have one operating company for selling cars and another operating company for renting out cars.
-In some cases, it can be useful to create another company to sit between the holding company and the operating company, for example to spread business risks or to facilitate succession (in Dutch).
+In some cases, it can be useful to create another company to sit between the holding company and the operating company, for example to spread business risks or to facilitate succession.
 This is what we call an intermediate holding company.
 In this system, the holding company owns the shares in the intermediate holding, while the intermediate is a shareholder in the operating company.

 Entrepreneurs often use this structure to collaborate with others, in which case the personal holding companies of all entrepreneurs involved are joint shareholders of the intermediate holding company.
 The intermediate holding company is the sole shareholder of the operating company.
 With this approach, the various entrepreneurs involved control the intermediate holding company, while the business risk lies with the operating company.

 How do I set up a holding company?

 Structures consisting of an operating company with a holding company are called holding structures.
 You can set up a holding structure when you set up your business, but you can also incorporate an existing business into one.